airwallex/airwallex-payment-demo/integrations/vue/README.md

 `git clone https://github.com/airwallex/airwallex-payment-demo`

-2. Navigate into the react directory with `cd vue`
+2. Navigate into the vue directory with `cd vue`

 3. Install the package with `yarn` or `npm install`